arthuraa/agda-hoas-demo/README.md

 data Term = App Term Term
           | Abs (Term -> Term)

-id :: Term
+selfApp :: Term
-id = Abs (\x -> App x x)
+selfApp = Abs (\x -> App x x)
 ```

 Unlike the more traditional encoding, the HOAS definition does not include a
 separate constructor for variables.
 It instead uses Haskell variables to
 represent variables in the λ-calculus.
-A term with a bound variable is
+A term with a bound variable is just a
-represented using a function of type `Term -> Term`.
-The main advantage of this
+function of type `Term -> Term`.
+The main advantage of this technique is that
-technique is that we do not need to implement a substitution operator for terms:
+we do not need to implement a substitution operator for terms: we can just use
-we can just use function application.
+function application.

-For example, here is how we can implement an evaluator for the λ-calculus.
+For example, here is how we can implement an evaluator for closed terms in the
+λ-calculus.

 ```
 beta :: Term -> Term -> Term